 IMPORTANT: Take care not to post any student's personal identifiable information, such as date of birth.

-Be sure to post room assignments in a way that does not call attention to students who may be testing in accommodated rooms.
+Be sure to post room assignments in a way that doesn't call attention to students testing in accommodated rooms.

 Plan for Breaks